MeanyLodge/History/Beast.md

 My first introduction to Mountaineers, other than car companions, was upon joining six weary and drenched fellows standing around a Smithsonian model Fordson tractor which they claimed would run, but looked to me as though it should have been melted up some time before I was born.
 Every automotive theory I had ever heard was being advanced as to why it wouldn't start...After an hour or so our work was interrupted by a loud noise which sounded like something between a steam locomotive and a drag saw charging through the brush.
 To my utter amazement, the tractor appeared carrying out its much needed task. <sup>[ma53][]</sup>

+#### 1958

+...someone failed to drain the block which froze and burst, and the beast was pushed to an unceremonious burial in the old can dump. <sup>[hh][], [nw][]</sup>

 #### 1984

 This was the old Fordsen tractor that powered the [Mach](Mach) Tow when first built in 1938.
 In the summer the Beast would be released from his foundation to haul supplies.
 Finally replaced by a Chevy engine, the Beast continued to haul supplies until one winter someone failed to drain the block which froze and burst, and the beast was pushed to an unceremonious burial in the old can dump.
-It was finally taken away by a junk dealer from Roslyn, who prosed to make a statue out of it. <sup>[nw][]</sup>
+It was finally taken away by a junk dealer from Roslyn, who proposed to make a statue out of it. <sup>[nw][]</sup>

+[hh]: History-Harvey
 [ma41]: Mountaineer-Annual#1941
 [ma43]: Mountaineer-Annual#1943
 [ma51]: Mountaineer-Annual#1951